 The User Manual—We often like to begin a project with a new team by having each member fill out and share a “user manual” for working with them.
 We have astudent version of the User Manual that is terrific for use with student groups, and another faculty/staff version of the User Manualthat goes into greater depth.

 - Group Norms Worksheet—Use this worksheet with your team to help you establish some team agreements or norms around how you want to collaborate with one another.

 - Task & Maintenance Exercise—This exercise introduces the concepts of “task” and “maintenance” modes in groups (a concept we’ve adopted from the great work of our friends at Leadership+Design).
-Use this to help any team work on attending to the overall health of the team while also getting things done.
+Use this to help attend to the overall health of the team while also getting things done.

-Empathic communication is key to all collaborative work.
-Here are some resources for developing your and your team’s communication skills:
+Empathic communication is key to all collaborative work for you and your team.

 - “Communication 101” Video—With the help of Emily Norton from the Design Thinking Initiative, we created this video for student leaders at Smith, to help them think about and practice empathic listening and communication with their peers.

-- Communication Practices—This document offers some exercises for groups to practice effective listening and communication skills.
-It is geared specifically toward student leaders, but it could be modified for other groups or teams.
+- Communication Practices—This document offers exercises for groups to practice effective listening and communication skills.
+It is geared toward student leaders, but it could be modified for other groups or teams.

 Identity and cultural competency play an important role in how we lead and work collaboratively in teams.
 Here are some resources for developing skills to lead collaboratively in a diverse community:

 - “Leading in a Diverse Community” Video—In partnership with Toby Davis from the Office of Equity and Inclusion, we developed this video for student leaders to begin reflecting on their own identities and learning to be conscious of how to practice inclusive leadership of their peers.